Whole Earth Forecaster

 Stock Market --- Intermediate and Long-Term Analysis to 2025

-Below are compared 2-yr Berg Timer and yearly Dow average percent change since 1960 with forecast through 2025.
+Below are compared the 2-yr moving average of the Berg Timer and yearly Dow, average percent change, since 1960 and forecast to 2025.

 The Berg Timer forecast above was first published here in 2002.
-BT goes infinitely back and forward without loss of reliability.
+BT can be calculated infinitely into the future without loss of reliability.

 The following was written/published 10/2/2019 ---

 As forecasted below in 2015 and repeated in 2018, the "retraction" in 2019 has arrived with now some jobs and factory slowdowns and higher inventories.
 But fear not.
 Again, as previously stated, "2020 and 2021 look great", as shown in the chart above.
 Thanks BT!

 The following was written/published 11/14/2018 ---